RaghbirS/Business_Hero_Assignment/README.md

    - Add the following environment variables:
      - `JWT_SECRET`: A secret key used for signing JWT tokens.
      - `MONGO_URI`: Your MongoDB connection string (without the database name, just the base URL).
+	 - `PORT`: PORT at which the application run.
+For eg : 80, 3000, etc.

 5. **Deploy**: